Tanks of Japan: Type 1 Chi-He medium tank

 The Type 1 Chi-He was developed in 1942 to replace the Type 97.
 The three-man turret and 47 mm gun of the Type 1 were retrofitted on the modified hull of the Type 97 that the factories were already producing.
 The Type 1 Chi-He was the first Japanese tank to carry a radio as standard equipment in each tank, eliminating the need to use signal flags.
 Compared to the Type 97, the Type 1 Chi-He was slightly longer and taller.
 Its angled, thicker frontal armor was welded, as opposed to riveted.
 The adding of the frontal armor and a fifth crewman increased the weight, but the "streamlining" of the hull reduced the increase to only 1.5 tons.
 Further, its engine generated 70 horsepower more than the Type 97 engine.

 Although the Type 1 Chi-He proved to be superior to the Type 97 in both speed and armor protection, production did not begin until 1943 due to the higher priority of steel allocated to the Imperial Navy for warship construction.
 Further, production of the tank was discontinued after less than one year in favor of the Type 3 Chi-Nu medium tank, as the Type 1 Chi-He still would underperform against the American M4 Sherman.
-A total of 170 units were built from 1943–44, but they did not see combat use as they were allocated to the defense of the Japanese home islands.
+A total of 170 units were built from 1943 to 1944, but they did not see combat use as they were allocated to the defense of the Japanese home islands.